borismod/tdd/PITCHME.md

 #HSLIDE

-##Writing the test
+##Writing a test

-Focus on the behaviour and treat the code as black box Feed it with input and verify its output
+* Focus on the behavior and treat the code as black box
+* Feed it with input and verify its output

 #HSLIDE

 ##Writing the code

-Write only the code that satisfies the test
+* Write only the code that satisfies the test
-Do not write code for future use
+* Do not write code for future use
-Do not optimize
+* Do not optimize

 #HSLIDE